-Our Board of Directors has adopted a compensation policy with respect to the compensation of our non-employee directors who are not serving due to an affiliation with our investors.
-Pursuant to this policy, in 2021, each non-employee director received annual cash compensation of \$55,000 and the Chair of the Board received an additional \$60,000.
+The Board has adopted a compensation policy with respect to the compensation of our non-employee directors who are not serving due to an affiliation with our investors.
+Pursuant to this policy, in 2022, each non-employee director received annual cash compensation of \$55,000 and the Chair of the Board received an additional \$60,000.
 Additionally, annual cash compensation for committee membership is as follows:

 Audit Committee chair: \$20,000;

 Audit Committee member: \$10,000;

-• Compensation Committee chair: \$15,000;
+Compensation Committee chair: \$15,000;

 Compensation Committee member: \$7,500;